unculture/creative-boilerplate/readme.md

 | JqueryCreative        | Non trivial DOM manipulation                                      |
 | BaseCreative          | Trivial DOM manipulation                                          |

-These provide an API with many of the helper functions needed to build a creative.
+These provide an API with many helper functions needed to build a creative.
 The source of each class is well commented so you are advised to take a look at the methods available.

 The provided skeleton `Creative.js` class contains method stubs for the following event handlers which may need to